mrlynn/create-mongonext-app/README.md

 ## License

-This project is licensed under the MIT License. # create-mongonext-app
+This project is licensed under the MIT License.